Resources

 Knowledge is easily shared

 The Salesforce team use Process Street templates to collaborate and share internal processes.
-Templates are like master documents that keep track of all of their most important operational procedures.
-They run checklists from these templates, which are all tracked via our cloud-based checklist dashboard to give an easy-to-read overview of exactly what work is currently ongoing, when it’s due, and who is involved.
+Workflows are like master documents that keep track of their most important operational procedures.
+They run these workflows, which are tracked via our cloud-based Reports dashboard, to give an easy-to-read overview of the work that is currently ongoing, when it’s due, and who is involved.

 Salesforce also uses Process Street checklists to help with customer education.
 Their customers can access checklists as guests, with key steps and information hidden using Process Street’s Task Permissions feature.